Date Thesis Awarded

 The Jefferson Lab experiment E12-06-122 is an ongoing experiment that measures the contribution of quarks to neutron spin.
 An important part of this experiment is the Cherenkov detector, used to detect electrons scattered off a polarized 3He target.
 Cherenkov detectors make use of the phenomenon of Cherenkov light, produced when a particle moves faster than the speed of light in the medium through which it travels, to identify particles by velocity.
 The previous experiment used a Cherenkov detector that did not operate well in the high rate environment in which it operated.
 The purpose of this experiment is to design and test a prototype for a new Cherenkov detector that will work well in a high rate environment.
 This report gives an account of the design, setup, and early data analysis of this prototype detector.

 McLean, Christine, "Design, Testing of a Prototype Heavy Gas Ring-Imaging Cherenkov (GRINCH) Detector" (2012).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 516.

 Creative Commons License